ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Methodology

 One of the main challenges in ANCHOR is determining the appropriate time to switch between methods.
-The relative $L_2$-error as defined in Eq.~\ref{eq:relative_l2_err} is a widely used metric for assessing solution accuracy.
-However, in most practical scenarios, the ground truth required to compute this error is unavailable.
-To address this, we introduce an EMA-based (Exponential Moving Average) error estimator.
+The relative $L_2$ error as defined in Eq.~\ref{eq:relative_l2_err} is a widely used metric for assessing solution accuracy.
+However, in most practical scenarios, the ground truth necessary to compute this error is unavailable.
+Furthermore, error accumulation is highly scenario-dependent.
+Consequently, a model may achieve a low ensemble-averaged error yet still incur unacceptable errors for individual operating conditions for an engineering application.
+To address this, we introduce a data-free instance-aware EMA-based (Exponential Moving Average) error estimator.
+The motivation for introducing an error estimator is to approximate the true error, which is typically unavailable or computationally infeasible to evaluate in practical applications.
 The generalized equation for the EMA is defined as:

 where $s^{0}$ is the initial state, $y^0$ is the initial value of the field, and $s^t$ is a state variable that captures the history of how the local variable $y^t$ has evolved over previous time steps.
-In our problem, we consider the local variable to be the norm of the PDE residual normalized by the norm of the solution, and the corresponding state variable is the ``error estimator,'' defined as:
+In our problem, we consider the local variable to be the norm of the PDE residual normalized by the norm of the solution at any time step $t$, i.e., $\hat{r}^t$, and the corresponding state variable is the ``error estimator,'' i.e., $\eta^t$, defined as:

 where